FundingOptions/service-template/README.md

 ### Frontend

 Sorry, nothing here yet.
-It might be you want to look into something `node` specific, so we've not imposed anything for you here.
+It might be we want to look into something `node` specific, so we've not imposed anything for us here.

 ### Testing